Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 ## What about the communication between PlayerAudience-Clients and ServerLogic?

 Communication between the ServerLogic and the PlayerAudience-Clients is not specified as part of the network protocol because the back-end of the PlayerAudience-Clients and the general ServerLogic logic are on the same physical server and can thus communicate directly with each other.
 This communication happens locally, through different functions, and does not need pre-defined message types, like the communication between Moderator-Client and ServerLogic.
-Since the front-end of the PlayerAudience-Clients is a web page, nothing more specific needs to be defined here either, as pre-implemented solutions of HTML and JavaScript can be used to implement the communication between PlayerAudience-Clients and ServerLogic. </br>
+Since the front-end of the PlayerAudience-Clients is a web page, nothing more specific needs to be defined here either, as pre-implemented solutions of ASP.NET, SignalR and JQuery can be used to implement the communication between PlayerAudience-Clients and ServerLogic. </br>
-Apart from that, the Observer-pattern is used to make the communication simple and efficient.
+Apart from that, the Observer-pattern is used, in form of SignalR Hubs, to make the communication simple and efficient.
 Here the PlayerAudience-Clients subscribe to the ServerLogic to observe it.

 ## MessageContainer